 When a woman has one breast that is slightly larger than the other (which is more common than one may think), her breasts are said to be “uneven.”
 If the level of size difference is low, it may not affect bra options at all; however, if the difference between breasts is a cup size or more then it may influence choices.

 A woman with uneven breasts should always fit her bras to the larger breast.
 If the bra is fit to the smaller breast, the larger may put pressure on the bra’s construction, causing underwires to bend or break, and fabric/seams to wear more quickly.
 To de-emphasize any difference in size, she can either insert a little foam/silicone pad to fill any space in the cup on the smaller side, or she can go with a bra that has some stretch in the cup to form to each unique breast.

 Best Brands: PrimaDonna, Fantasie, Ewa Michalak, Sculptresse, Panache

 Teardrop shaped breasts are an ideal breast shape in terms of bra fitting, because they are usually very easy to fit!
 This breast type is normally firm and fairly round, but they are not as full on top as a true round and full breast.

-Women with this breast type can wear most styles of bras without much issue.
+Women with these breast types can wear most styles of bras without much issue.
 Cut-and-sewn bras, moulded, seamless, plunge, balconette… are all suitable for this breast type, as long as the breast tissue is fairly firm.
 If you have teardrop shaped breasts… lucky you!

 Still have questions?
 Send us an email at firstname.lastname@example.org